We have introduced a new curtailment forecast and index for flexible connections, providing a better service to connections customers.

 What is it?

-We recognise the potential impact unexpected import and export curtailment can have on our managed connections customers.
+We recognise the potential impact unexpected import and export curtailment can have on our flexible connections customers.
 We want to give you a clear view of average interruptions you could experience, but also commit to safeguarding your operations from excessive curtailment.
 In this way, we look to help customers complete revenue modelling and make more informed investment decisions.

-Our curtailment forecast, indicating expected interruptions, curtailment index and demonstrating our commitment to you, will be offered to all new managed connection customers receiving new formal connection offers or connection agreements on or after 4 December 2017.
+Our curtailment forecast, indicating expected interruptions, curtailment index and demonstrating our commitment to you, will be offered to all new flexible connection customers receiving new formal connection offers or connection agreements on or after 4 December 2017.

 Once connected, we will review actual curtailment your site has experienced and share this information with you annually.
 We will gather data on your site’s curtailment via a remote terminal unit (RTU) and planned outage schedules.